Special Educational Needs and Disability

 How will my child's medical needs be met?

-Please access the policies below for more information about SEND at Dinnington Community Primary School, or contact Mrs D Rands, our Inclusion Leader through our Main Office.
+Please access the policies below for more information about SEND at Dinnington Community Primary School, or contact Mr Phillips, our SENDCo through our Main Office on 01909 550034.